How to Set Up Your Own Hedge Fund in 2026

 Read Article

-Launching a hedge fund is no longer reserved for large institutions.
 If you are already managing private capital, running proprietary strategies, or consistently outperforming public benchmarks, creating a formal hedge fund structure is often the logical next step.

+The most common mistake new managers make is not investment-related - it is structural.
 Choosing the right jurisdiction determines whether investors take you seriously, how fast you can launch, how you are taxed, and whether institutional capital is even allowed to allocate to you.

 What is a Hedge Fund?